 Image: Garry Loughlin, from The Clearing House

-The 5 Irish artists selected to join the platform in 2020 are Becks Butler, Garry Loughlin, Mark McGuinness, Sam Conlon, and Vera Ryklova.
+The 5 Irish artists selected to join the platform in 2020 are Becks Butler, Garry Loughlin, Mark McGuinness, Shia Conlon, and Vera Ryklova.
 They will travel to Unseen Amsterdam, 18-20 September, to join the platform’s activities, to present their work to international professionals, and to network, amongst other opportunities that will be developed for them.
 In addition, their work will be exhibited in Dublin at Rathfarnham Castle – not in May as planned, due to the current emergency, but later in the year at a date to be announced.

 Let’s find out more about each of the artists.

 Becks Butler has a career in commercial and contemporary photography as well as a visual arts curatorial practice.
 She exhibited her solo show Pushing Boundaries at illuminations in 2017 and has presented work in group shows at Pallas Projects, RIA, The Complex and The Library Project.
 Her collections have been purchased by the Royal Irish Academy and private collectors.
 Becks has collaborated on projects with IMMA and Oonagh Young Gallery and was awarded the M11 Percent for Art Commission in 2019 amongst other awards including the Young Entrepreneur of the Year.
 She most recently collaborated with PhotoIreland’s Critical Academy to bring Performing the Post-human: Subject in Photography to the Museum of Contemporary Photography of Ireland 2019 and is a current member of Pivot critical form at The Lab Gallery.
 Within her commercial practice, Becks has worked on shoots and design projects for clients such as REPEAL Campaign and Style Club and her editorials have been published by The Guardian Uk, Quartz NYC and The Irish Times.